Yunjusik/IoT/README.txt

-IoT project with Raspberry Pi
+IoT project with Raspberry Pi.